mdhendu12/CS304-Github-Assignment-Project-2/README.md

 A for loop runs five times for each die.
 The type of dice is randomly chosen using the `Math.random()` function.
 The roll method is called, and the info from the current Die object is outputted to the console.
 ## What I Have Learned
 This assignment has helped me to solidify my understanding of some of the basic principles of object-oriented-programming.
 I made use of 'this.' in the constructor to explicitly refer to the instance fields in the class definition.
 I got experience in writing common methods found in many classes, such as 'accessor' methods and the `toString()` method.

+## Credits

+Thanks to Dr. Christopher Ogden of Jacksonville State University for this programming assignment.